jjanczur/nested-contracts/README.md

-# Creating smart contracts using another smart contracts in solidity
+# Creating a contract with a smart contract

 I was struggling with testing in truffle smart contracts that are deploying other smart contracts.